 – Providing you with the information or services you have asked for

 – Processing donations you make, including processing for Gift Aid purposes

 – Predicting whether you would be interested in, and contacting you about, donating a particular amount of money to us based on any previous donations you made to us

 – Organising volunteer activities you have told us you want to be involved in, like fundraising

-– Sending you communications – with your consent – that may be of interest, including marketing information about our services, activities, and campaigns; appeals asking for donations; and information about other fundraising activities and promotions for which we seek support
+– Sending you communications – with your consent – that may be of interest, including marketing information about our services, activities, and campaigns; appeals asking for donations; and information about other fundraising activities, our partners across the world and promotions for which we seek support

 – When necessary for carrying out our obligations under any contract between us

 – Seeking your views on our services or activities so that we can make improvements